hortonworks/cloudbreak/README.md

 As a prerequisite you need to have Java 10 installed.
 You can get it from [here](https://jdk.java.net/10/).

-You'll need Docker.
-For Mac, use [Docker for mac](https://docs.docker.com/docker-for-mac/install/).
+You'll need Docker For Mac, use [Docker for mac](https://docs.docker.com/docker-for-mac/install/).

 ## Cloudbreak Deployer